 Preventing getting ‘high’

-If there is an experience of an unwanted ‘high’, this can usually be prevented by consuming lower doses, or by administering the dose slowly over a longer period.
-The chance of experiencing these effects is greater when medicinal cannabis is consumed orally, because the digestive system releases THC-metabolites – chemicals even more psychoactive than THC itself.
+Some patients experience an unwanted ‘high’.
+This can usually be prevented by consuming lower doses, or by administering the dose slowly over a longer period.
+The chance of experiencing these effects is greater when medicinal cannabis is consumed orally, because the digestive system releases THC-metabolites.
+These chemicals are even more psychoactive than THC itself.
 This is one of the reasons why edibles commonly lead to problems with overdosing.

 When consuming cannabis in the form of tea (a liquid, which is easier to digest) such side effects occur less frequently.
-Patients susceptible to psychosis are advised to use the cannabis variety Bediol, as CBD has been shown to be capable of suppressing the psychoactive effects of THC.
+Patients susceptible to psychosis are advised to use the cannabis Bediol®, as CBD has been shown to be capable of suppressing the psychoactive effects of THC.

 Also see section Side Effects & Risks.